 He deplores war.
 He champions peace.
 He tirelessly pursues it.
 He’s done it despite ongoing US-led Western imperial adventurism.

-on geopolitical issues.
+He commented on geopolitical issues.
 He addressed Ukrainian crisis conditions.

 “We are very concerned” about what’s ongoing, he said.
 Russian journalists “are suffering during the military actions with the participation of Ukrainian armed forces.”